 Students may use some or all of the available 12 months of practical training during their course of study or save the full twelve months to use after completion of program.
 Authorization for optional practical training is granted by the U.S. Citizenship and Immigration Service (USCIS) – formerly known as the Immigration and Naturalization Service or INS - and can take 90 day to obtain.
 It is important that students apply for the authorization at the earliest possible date through International Services.

 In order to apply for OPT, F-1 students must be in full time student status for at least one full academic year preceding the submission of the OPT application, be maintaining valid F-1 status at the time of the application, and intend to work in a position directly related to your major field of study.

 How to Apply

-- Review chapters 1-3 of the OPT Guide to ensure that you fully understand Optional Practical Training (OPT) and to make certain you wish to apply for OPT at this time.
+- Review chapters 1-3 of the OPT Presentation to ensure that you fully understand Optional Practical Training (OPT) and to make certain you wish to apply for OPT at this time.